 After this, WOT is ready to rock.

-The first time WOT Safe Surfing Tool starts with your Internet browser, you will see protection settings page.
+The first time WOT Safe Surfing Tool starts in your browser, you will see protection settings page.
 The default selection (Basic) is best, so click Continue.

 Next, WOT offers to sign up.
 You need to register WOT only if you want to synchronize settings across different browsers and computers/devices.
 Synchronization will work between all supported web browsers and and operating systems - so you can keep your settings in sync between Internet Explorer on Windows, Opera on Linux and Firefox on Mac, for example.

 WOT will still work fine if you do not register or sign up.

 If you do not need synchronization, just close the browser tab.

 If you do, fill in the required data, tick the WOT Terms of Service and Privacy Statement check box and click Save.

 Those already registered can click the log in link on the top.
 Please do not log in to your WOT profile or register with WOT on public computers (e.g. PC-s at internet cafés) as this can reveal your sensitive information to other people!

 In case you want to register or sign in later, click WOT icon in browser's toolbar and then click Settings or My profile.